russiansmack/hatchtest/README.md

 <https://github.com/russiansmack/thecatapiwrapper>

 ## Result:
-Sadly the The Cat API was broken in multiple ways, and I could only reliably get couple of GETs.. which really made this barely enough to qualify.
+Sadly the The Cat API was broken in multiple ways, and I could only reliably get couple of GETs.. which really made this barely enough to qualify, but the GETs have parameterized inputs etc.